AMWA-TV/bcp-002-02/docs/Overview.md

 ## Introduction

-Within even the most modestly-sized system, there are likely to be multiple instances of a given Product, and possibly multiple instances of different Products provided by the same Manufacturer.
+Within even the most modestly-sized system, there are likely to be multiple instances of a given product, and possibly multiple instances of different products provided by the same Manufacturer.
 It is fairly common for a configuration engineer to have to carry out 'detective work' to determine which Asset – an NMOS Node or Device – is which.

 For example an IS-04 query might return multiple Nodes, all with a label of `Acme-Widget-Pro`.
 Without any other knowledge, a configuration engineer has no idea whether these are, for example, CCUs or Multiviewers, or which "Acme Widget Pro" is which in the installation.

-As the size of the installation grows, the problem increases significantly, and further confusion may occur as we introduce more Products manufactured by Acme.
+As the size of the installation grows, the problem increases significantly, and further confusion may occur as we introduce more products manufactured by Acme.

 Prior to the creation of this Best Current Practice, there was no common, established way of adding Distinguishing Information to NMOS Assets.
 Distinguishing Information is additional metadata to assist configuration engineer when browsing/importing/allocating Assets.

-This Best Current Practice recommends the use of Tags, defined in the [NMOS Parameter Registers][NPR] to provide Distinguishing Information.
+This Best Current Practice specifies the use of four Tags defined in the [NMOS Parameter Registers][NPR] to provide Distinguishing Information.

 > Note: This does not prohibit the Manufacturer from also adding 'user defined' Tags (typical usage might be Location, Frame Identifier, etc.).